Sudhanshu132/Advanced-Real-Time-Data-Pipeline-and-Analytical-Processing/README.md

    - Transformed data is written into PostgreSQL for persistence and further querying.

 5. **Storing Raw Data (5)**
-   - Original raw data is optionally stored in a data lake or warehouse (e.g., PostgreSQL, HDFS) for archival.
+   - Tranformed data is optionally stored in a data lake or warehouse (e.g., PostgreSQL, HDFS) for aggregation.

 6. **Aggregation & Analytics (6)**
    - Aggregations, summaries, or feature calculations are performed using PySpark.